Sundome: Reception

 Manga Worth Readings Ed Sizemore commends the first volume's artwork saying, "Where it really stands out is in the emotionally (sexual or otherwise) intense moments.
 Here Okada uses true blacks and darker greys to really contrast these panels with the normal narrative panels.
 It’s an effective device that intuitively lets the reader know something significant is happening.
 Also, Okada is an excellent cheesecake artist.
 This is best seen in those moments when Hideo is awash in desire as he is looking at Sahana.
 Okada draws her in such a way that we can feel his desire as well."
-A review of the second volume by Sizemore comments on the "difficult, almost stomach-churning" relationship between Kurumi and Hideo.
-He further comments that Hideo "reminds me of the Mark Heard lyric, "You will weather well, in a climate of love."
+A review of the second volume by Sizemore commented on the "difficult, almost stomach-churning" relationship between Kurumi and Hideo.
+He further commented that Hideo "reminds me of the Mark Heard lyric, "You will weather well, in a climate of love."
 I can't help but hope that he will rises from the ashes of this relationship.
 I want him to make friends with people who will genuinely care for him and nurture him to become a well-rounded, well-adjusted man".
-Sizemore comments that "the Roman club is a twisted version of Genshiken for its members".
+Sizemore commented that "the Roman club is a twisted version of Genshiken for its members".
 He also commends Okada's artwork, stating that he is "a master of communicating emotional content.
 Not just the simple emotions of happiness and sadness, but even the complex emotions of desire, pensiveness, gentleness, and frustration.
 In volume three, we get to see him be visually playful when drawing the student council president and his many exaggerated facial expressions".
-On the fifth volume, Sizemore comments "I love the scene where Katsu is showing Kyouko how to get to the next level of a game.
+On the fifth volume, Sizemore commented "I love the scene where Katsu is showing Kyouko how to get to the next level of a game.
 It's refreshing and cute to see them bond like that".

 For all its kinks and fetishes, Sundome is surprisingly dull when it comes to plot ideas: a challenge against the brawny martial arts club, a creepy nighttime ghost hunt, a sneaky attempt to get into the nurse's office, and other paint-by-number school comedy scenarios.
 Enjoyment of the story is further hindered by the crowded, frenzied layouts: a lot of essential action is crammed into painfully small panels, with big blocks of dialogue to make things even more visually strained.
 And if that doesn't hurt your eyes enough, then the designs surely will: it's a fool's errand trying to tell the male characters apart (as if they even had personalities in the first place), and the only way Kurumi would be considered attractive is if you have a thing for oddly skinny girls.